 As we mentioned earlier, some ten plus categories on Amazon are gated, meaning you need to get special permission to list/sell items in those categories.
 If you have products in those categories to sell, start the un-gating request process immediately after getting registered, so you can take advantage of the “first 30-days free” program that is typically available on all new Professional Seller accounts.
 If your request to sell in a gated category is turned down, you should still have enough time to decide whether to cancel your Professional Seller account before you are charged a monthly fee after the first 30 days has passed.
 If the majority of the products you plan to sell are in gated categories you don’t get permission to access, it may not make a lot of sense to continue efforts to be an Amazon seller.

-- Sign into Sellercentral, and search for “Categories and Products requiring approval”.
+- Sign into Seller Central, and search for “Categories and Products requiring approval.”
 There you will see links to apply for permission to list your products in each relevant gated category.
 Depending on the category for which you are seeking approval, Amazon will ask you various questions or for various documents, images or URLs to evaluate whether you should be ungated to sell in those categories.
 It is our experience that this process is one of meeting the bar, rather than trying to surpass the bar.
 If Amazon asks you to show it a website on which you have at least 5 gated products available for sale, do just that, and make sure every single image you show Amazon meets Amazon’s image requirements.
 You can learn more about image requirements by searching again in Seller Central for that topic).
 Answer all the questions honestly, and provide the requested documentation.
-If you can’t provide the necessary documentation, figure out how to get that documentation.
-Don’t try to get approved without all of the required information provided and required questions answered.
+If you can’t provide the necessary documentation, figure out how to get it.
+Don’t try to get approved without providing all of the required information and answering all the required questions.
 We’ve seen sellers apply over and over to get approval, each time not properly completing the approval application process.

 - While you wait for your ungating request to be processed, you will not be able to list any products in those relevant categories, but can list products in any category that doesn’t require such ungating.

-Once you are registered, you can click into your home page in http://sellercentral.amazon.com, Amazon’s portal for sellers.
-As a new seller, there are a number of settings to lock down – most that we recommend you do right up front as a newly registered seller.
+Once you are registered, you can access your home page at http://sellercentral.amazon.com, Amazon’s portal for sellers.
+As a new seller, there are a number of settings to lock down—most of which we recommend you do right away as a newly registered seller.

 - Account Info

-If you plan to change the credit card in “Charge Method” section, please be aware that your account may be put on hold for 24 hours while the credit card number gets updated within Amazon’s systems.
-In fact, it is our recommendation that if you change your credit card settings, you should immediately call into Seller Support to talk them through this so as to shorten any time that your account is frozen while the new credit card number is verified.
+If you plan to change the credit card in “Charge Method” section, please be aware that your account may be put on hold for 24 hours while the credit card number is updated in Amazon’s systems.
+We recommend that if you change your credit card settings, you should immediately call Seller Support to notify them of the change, which can help shorten the time that your account is frozen while the new number is verified.